tobias-walle/ai.nvim/README.md

 - [llm.nvim](https://github.com/huggingface/llm.nvim) - LLM autocompletion similar to GitHub Copilot.
 But the architecture with a custom LSP seems overly complicated.
 I also had some issues last time I tried it.
 - [cmp.ai](https://github.com/tzachar/cmp-ai) - Another solution for LLM autocompletion which is integrated into cmp.
 This worked pretty well, but again I missed some configuration options.
 - [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - Mix of Copilot and Zen.ai.
 Provides chat interface and inline commands with integrations to the various contexts (like the buffer, other buffers, lsp).
-  It looks awesome and I am not sure if my plugin will reach the same amount of polish.

 Goals of ai.nvim:

+- Scratching my own itch and find the ideal way of integrating AI into my workflow.
-- Configurable LLM Provider (Use OpenAI, Anthropic, Azure, Ollama or whatever you prefer)
+- Configurable LLM Provider (Use OpenAI, Anthropic, Azure, Ollama, or whatever you prefer).
-- Hackable (Easily add new capabilities, modify prompts, add custom context information)
+- Hackable (Easily add new capabilities, modify prompts, add custom context information).
-- Integration into the existing development workflow (We don't want to replace, but support you)
+- Integration into the existing development workflow (It doesn't want to replace, but support you).

-(Planned) features:

-- [x] Ghost text autocompletion
-- [ ] Edit highlighted sections or whole files with custom prompts and commands
-- [x] Intelligent & customizable context
-- [x] Efficient modification of big or multiple files (For example by using a search & replace strategy, similar to [Aider](https://aider.chat))
-- [x] Automated refactorings (Allow the LLM to create files)

 ## Installation